-This isn't Blazing Saddles, writer-director Mel Brook's 1974 joyfully anarchic skewering of American racial politics.
+This isn't Blazing Saddles, writer-director Mel Brooks' joyfully anarchic skewering of American racial politics.
 But Spaceballs is still hilarious, sillier than Blazing Saddles or his other classic, Young Frankenstein, and both are very silly.

-John Candy is a loveable man-dog, and Bill Pullman is a knock-off Han Solo.
+John Candy is a lovable man-dog, and Bill Pullman is a gravel-voiced Han Solo knock-off.
 Jabba the Hutt is Pizza the Hutt.
 Rick Moranis is in peak form as nerdy Dark Helmet.
 The meta-comedy still works: Dark Helmet finds runaway Princess Vespa, a fussy Daphne Zuniga, by fast-forwarding through a VHS copy of Spaceballs.

 there was a time when I could virtually recite this film.